Structural Complexities of Matching Mechanisms: Outcome-Effect Complexity

-\cite{GonczarowskiHT22} prove that for $\TTC$ and each applicant $d$, there is a description meeting the above three-step outline that is \emph{very} similar to the traditional description.
-In fact, this description follows directly from the fact that $\TTC$ is independent of the order in which cycles are matched (\autoref{thrm:TTC-order-independent}).
-Namely, one run of $\TTC$ goes as follows: \begin{enumerate}[label=(\arabic*)] \itemsep0em \item Iteratively match all possible cycles not involving applicant $d$, i.e., run $\TTC$ without letting applicant $d$ point to any institutions until no more cycles are possible. \item Since there must be some cycle when every applicant points, now match $d$ to her favorite institution according to $P_d$. \item Continue calculating the $\TTC$ matching in any order. \end{enumerate} In particular, this description reads preferences and stores memory in a very similar way to the traditional description of $\TTC$.
-In stark contrast to $\TTC$, however, \cite{GonczarowskiHT22} prove that for any description of $\APDA$ meeting the above three-step outline, if that description reads each applicant's preference in favorite-to-least-favorite order, then the description \emph{requires $\Omega(n^2)$ memory}.
-In particular, such a description cannot possibly just work by iteratively modifying a single tentative matching using $\widetilde O(n)$ memory, the way the traditional descriptions of $\APDA$ work.
-For additional details, and discussion in context, see \cite{GonczarowskiHT22}.
+\cite{GonczarowskiHT22} prove that for $\TTC$ and each applicant $d$, there is an algorithm meeting the above three-step outline that is very similar to the traditional algorithm.
+In fact, this algorithm follows directly from the fact that $\TTC$ is independent of the order in which cycles are matched (\autoref{thrm:TTC-order-independent})---the cycle involving $d$ can simply be matched as late as possible (for details, see \cite{GonczarowskiHT22}).
+In contrast, \cite{GonczarowskiHT22} prove that for any algorithm for $\APDA$ meeting the above three-step outline, if this algorithm reads each applicant's preference in favorite-to-least-favorite order (as the traditional algorithm for $\APDA$ does), then the algorithm \emph{requires $\Omega(n^2)$ memory} (much more than the $\widetilde O(n)$ bits of memory used by the traditional algorithm).
+This gives one sense in which the traditional $\APDA$ algorithm obscures the menu, and hence strategyproofness; for additional discussion, see \cite{GonczarowskiHT22}.